Housing

 In Dutchess County, almost 35% of households spend 30% or more of their income on housing – the generally accepted upper limit a household should spend on housing.
 Lower income households are especially likely to be cost burdened.

-Housing affordability is a complex issue, and we don’t pretend to have all the answers – Moving Dutchess Forward is a transportation plan after all.
+Housing affordability is a complex issue, and we don’t pretend to have all the answers – Moving Dutchess Forward is a transportation plan, after all.
 Yet transportation policies, projects, and programs must be considered in any conversation about housing.
 Safe, convenient, and reliable access, or the lack of it, affects our housing choices: it can expand or limit where we are able to live, and in turn, how much we pay to live there.

 We can help households facing cost burdens by improving transportation safety and reliability, providing convenient transit access, and creating walkable and bikeable neighborhoods.
 We can focus our efforts by using the safety and reliability data presented in our Barriers to Safe Access and Reliable Access sections to see how these transportation issues intersect with our most cost burdened communities.
 For example, the City of Poughkeepsie’s Northside and Middle Main areas are home to intersections and streets identified as hotspots in our Safety Action Plan, while Wappingers Falls experiences traffic congestion and dangerous walking conditions across major highways.
-We can use this knowledge to shape our policies and target our investments to improve the location affordability of these areas.
+We can use this knowledge to shape policies and target investments to improve the location affordability of these areas.

 What We Heard